X-Vector/X-RSA/README.md

 # X-RSA For RSA Attacks :
-- X-RSA contains a many of Attack such as Hasted, Fermat, Common Modulus, Chinese Remainder Theorem, Wiener ... etc , and it's still under development and adding other Attack.
+- X-RSA contains a many of attack types such as Hasted, Fermat, Common Modulus, Chinese Remainder Theorem, Wiener ... etc , and it's still under development and adding other Attack.

 - X-RSA helps you in [CTF, Hacking , Penetration Testing , Decryption]
 - Written By [Python]